Updated April 27, 2023

 Who is a consumer?

-- A person or an organization who is the final user of the goods and the services produced by a company.
+- A person or an organization who is the final user of the goods and services produced by a company.

 You can consider all three definitions to define a consumer.